scikit-learn-contrib/hdbscan/paper/paper.md

 # Summary

-HDBSCAN: Hierarchical Density-Based Spatial Clustering of Applications with Noise.
+HDBSCAN: Hierarchical Density-Based Spatial Clustering of Applications with Noise
+\cite{campello2013density}, \cite{campello2015hierarchical}.
 Performs DBSCAN over varying epsilon values and integrates the result to find a clustering that gives the best stability over epsilon.
 This allows HDBSCAN to find clusters of varying densities (unlike DBSCAN), and be more robust to parameter selection.
+The library also includes support for Robust Single Linkage clustering
+\cite{chaudhuri2014consistent}, \cite{chaudhuri2010rates},
-The library also includes support for Robust Single Linkage clustering, GLOSH outlier detection, and tools for visualizing and exploring cluster structures.
+GLOSH outlier detection\cite{campello2015hierarchical}, and tools for visualizing and exploring cluster structures.
 Finally support for prediction and soft clustering is also available.

 -![Example clusterign results.](hdbscan_clustering_result.png)